Association of Craftsmen in Copenhagen

 The Association of Craftsmen in Copenhagen (Danish: Haandværkerforeningen i Kjøbenhavn) is an interest organisation based in Copenhagen, Denmark.
 Its 2,200 members are owners of small and medium large companies.
 It is affiliated with 35 guilds and industry organisations.

 History

 The association was founded at the initiative of master joiner Lasenius Kramp in 1840 to promote the interest of craftsmen of all trades.

 Håndværkerforeningen acquired a former Freemasons' Hall on Kronprinsensgade (No. 7) in 1868.
 They had a 2000-volume library reading room and billiard room in the building but moved out after taking over Moltke's Mansion on Dronningens Tværgade in 1930.

 Headquarters

-In 1880, the Craftsmen's Association acquired Moltke's Mansion on the corner of Bredgade and Fronningens Tværgade in Copenhagen.
+In 1880, the Craftsmen's Association acquired Moltke's Mansion on the corner of Bredgade and Dronningens Tværgade in Copenhagen.
 The following year the association expanded the building with a new wing with an assembly hall.

 Residential portfolio

 Håndværkerforenignen owns a large number of residences in the Greater Copenhagen area.
 Alderstrøst is the name of two residential complexes built by Håndværkerforeningen to provide affordable housing for elderly, indigent members and their widows in the Nørrebro district of Copenhagen.
 The oldest is located on Nørrebrogade (Nørrebrogade 17, Baggesensgade 10 and Blågårdsgade 9).
 The other one is located at the corner of Nørre Allé (No. 15–19) and Møllegade (No. 28–30).
 The Nørreborgade complex is no longer owned by Håndværkerforeningen.

 Håndværkerhaven is a residential complex built by Håndværkerforeningen next to Rmdrup station in 1940.
 It consists of five buildings with a total of 351 mainly cheap one and two-room apartments.

 The Bispebjerg Bakke housing estate was built by Håndværkerforeningen in collaboration with Realdania to design by the artist Bjørn Nørgaard with use of old building practices in 2004–06.
 It is located in the Bispebjerg district of Copenhagen.